Hazardous Material Spill Prevention

 Facility Site Visits

 These free facility site visits will help you identify environmental best practices, assist with spill response plans, and identify secondary containment options.
 Facilities interested in receiving free spill prevention tools and secondary containment systems must complete a free facility site visit to identify the best options for your facility.
-In our new COVID-19 environment we are now giving facilities the opportunity to fill out the Facility Site Checklist online and submit it electronically.
+You can also fill out the Facility Site Checklist online and submit it electronically.
 We will review the form and provide you back with recommendations on stormwater best management practices, spill prevention measures, and send you the spill prevention tools you indicated that you wanted.
 Go HERE to fill out the fillable online form or click on the following link to download a pdf of the checklist.
 Facility Inspection Checklist

 Free Spill Prevention Tools